-- .01 The client must have been found by the URC to meet the applicable level of care guidelines for the type of services to be provided. - .02 The URC shall not make a level of care determination unless the recipient has been determined to be Medicaid eligible or an application for Medicaid services has been filed with the County Department of Social/Human services. - .03 Payment for skilled (SNF) and intermediate nursing home care (ICF) Payment for skilled (SNF) and intermediate nursing home care (ICF) will only be made for clients whose functional assessment and frequency of need for skilled and maintenance services meet the level of care guidelines for long-term care. - .04 Payment for care in an intermediate care facility for individuals with intellectual disabilities (ICF/IID) will only be made for developmentally disabled clients whose programmatic and/or health care needs meet the level of care guidelines for the appropriate class of ICF/IIDs. - .05 Services provided by nursing facilities are available to those clients that meet the guidelines below and are not identified as mentally ill or individuals with an intellectual or developmental disability by the Determination Criteria for Mentally III or Individuals with an Intellectual or Developmental Disability in Section 8.401.18.
+- .01 The client must have been found by the Case Management Agency to meet the applicable level of care for the type of services to be provided. - .02 The Case Management Agency shall not make a Level of Care Eligibility Determination unless the recipient has been determined to be Medicaid eligible or an application for Medicaid services has been filed with the County Department of Social/Human services. - .03 Payment for skilled (SNF) and intermediate nursing home care (ICF) Payment for skilled (SNF) and intermediate nursing home care (ICF) will only be made for clients whose Level of Care Eligibility Determination and frequency of need for skilled and maintenance services meet the level of care for long-term care. - .04 Payment for care in an intermediate care facility for individuals with intellectual disabilities (ICF/IID) will only be made for developmentally disabled clients whose programmatic and/or health care needs meet the level of care for the appropriate class of ICF/IIDs. - .05 Services provided by nursing facilities are available to those individuals who meet the level of care below and are not identified as mentally ill or individuals with an intellectual or developmental disability by the Determination Criteria for Mentally III or Individuals with an Intellectual or Developmental Disability in Section 8.401.18.

-8.401.1 GUIDELINES FOR LONG TERM CARE SERVICES (CLASS I SNF AND ICF FACILITIES, HCBS-EBD, HCBS-CMHS, HCBS-BI, Children's HCBS, HCBS-CES, HCBS-DD, HCBS-SLS, HCBS-CHRP, and Long-term Home Health)
+8.401.1 LONG-TERM SERVICES AND SUPPORTS LEVEL OF CARE ELIGIBILITY DETERMINATION (CLASS I SNF AND ICF FACILITIES, HCBS-EBD, HCBS-CMHS, HCBS-BI, Children's HCBS, HCBS-SCI, HCBS-CLLI, HCBS-CES, HCBS-DD, HCBS-SLS, HCBS-CHRP, PACE and Long-term Home Health)

-- .11 The guidelines for long-term care are based on a functional needs assessment in which individuals are evaluated in at least the following areas of activities of daily living:
+- .11 Eligibility for long-term care is based on a LOC Screen, as defined in Section 8.390.1, in which an individual's needs are evaluated in at least the following areas of activities of daily living:

 - Mobility

 - Bathing

 - Dressing

 - Eating

 - Toileting

 - Transferring

 - Need for supervision

-- A. The functional needs of an individual ages 18 and under shall be assessed in accordance with Appendix A, the Age Appropriate Guidelines for the Use of ULTC 100.2 on Children.

 - .12 Skilled services shall be defined as those services which can only be provided by a skilled person such as a nurse or licensed therapist or by a person who has been extensively trained to perform that service.

 - .13 Maintenance services shall be defined as those services which may be performed by a person who has been trained to perform that specific task, e.g., a family member, a nurses' aide, a therapy aide, visiting homemaker, etc.

 - .14 Skilled and maintenance services are performed in the following areas:

 - Skin care

 - Medication

 - Nutrition

 - Activities of daily living

 - Therapies

 - Elimination

 - Observation and monitoring